leudz/shipyard/guide/0.7/src/going-deeper/sparse-set.md

 data: [FirstComponent(5050), FirstComponent(958)]
 ```

-`dense` and `data` shifted to the left, the first element in sparse is now uninitialised,
+`dense` and `data` shifted to the left, the first element in sparse is now uninitialized,
 and the indexes at `sparse[2]` and `sparse[3]` were updated.

 ### Additional Resources